priyashanmugaraj/React/readme.txt

  2] useEffect()

- using react hook function to change normal js variable to super powerful react variable.using react state hook to rerender thereact component.
+ using react hook function to change normal js variable to super powerful react variable.using react state hook to rerender the react component.

  how to use that
  ---------------